 What is scabies?

-Scabies is an infestation in the skin of mites.
-It causes small, red bumps and severe itching.
+Scabies are tiny mites on the skin.
+They cause small, red bumps and severe itching.
 Scabies is very contagious.
 It is spread by direct skin contact.
 It is easily spread by:

 - Sharing bed linens and towels